fh-sebb-21-012/typerscript/README.md

 ## Development

-If you want to build TyperScript yourself, take a look at the [development instructions](./DEVELOPMENT.md).
+If you want to build TyperScript yourself, or want to self-host this application, take a look at the [development instructions](./DEVELOPMENT.md).

 ## Development